aristanetworks/anta/docs/cli/inv-from-cvp.md

 # Create inventory from CloudVision

-In large setup, it can be useful to create your inventory based on CloudVision inventory.
+In a large setup, it can be useful to create your inventory based on CloudVision inventory.

 ```bash
 $ anta get from-cvp